verrazzano/docs/content/en/docs/setup/install/perform/helm-installation.md

 #### Install the VPO using a Helm chart from the repository

-1. Install your desired version of the Verrazzano VPO
+1. Install your desired version of the Verrazzano platform operator.
+See the following example command that installs the v1.6.5 VPO.
    {{< clipboard >}}
 <div class="highlight">